 Therapeutic procedures include the use of radioactive iodine treatment of hyperthyroidism and thyroid cancer, strontium or samarium therapy is provided for painful bony metastases and P-32 therapy for hematologic disorders (such as thrombocytosis).
 New antibody therapies labeled with yttrium-90 (Zevalin) and I-131 (Bexxar) are also being utilized for patients who are no longer responding well to their chemotherapy.
 In partnership with interventional radiology, radioembolic therapy with yttrium-90 spheres (SIR-Spheres and Theraspheres) are being used for therapy in primary and metastatic liver cancer patients.

-Equipment for the Department of Nuclear Medicine includes: two variable angle SPECT cameras (one of which is coincidence/PET capable), a single head spot camera with SPECT capabilities, three dual-headed whole body cameras with SPECT/CT capabilities, a multi-slice PET/CT scanner.
-In May 2012, our second PET/CT scanner went into service and two cyclotrons for research and human clinical use are under construction for service in the near future.
+Equipment for the Department of Nuclear Medicine includes: a variable angle SPECT camera, a single head spot camera with SPECT capabilities, three dual-headed whole body cameras with SPECT/CT capabilities, a multi-slice PET/CT scanner.
+In May 2012, our second PET/CT scanner went into service and two cyclotrons for research and human clinical use are now in service as of the summer of 2013.

 For bone densitometry, we use hologic DEXA units which measures AP spine, lateral spine, hip, wrist, and whole body regions and a Hologic Sahara ultrasound densitometer for osteoporosis screening in primary care clinics.

 The Nuclear Medicine department is working hard to integrate new imaging tracers, modalities, and therapies as they become available to better serve the regions patient population and keep the department at the leading edge of imaging practices.

 The Nuclear Medicine department helps to train technologists, accepts visiting fellowship candidates, and trains radiology residents, medical students, and nuclear medicine residents.

 Gary Caputo, M.D.